India Supera, 73, completed her earthly life in Helena, Montana surrounded by her loving family on October 29, 2019.

 India is survived by so many who loved her dearly as a mother, mentor and friend, including her daughter Crystal Water and husband Johnny Feron, her grandchildren Ilan, Luna and Zia Feron, her daughter Wintersong Safronoff and husband Michael Rudolf, her son Josh Safronoff and girlfriend MaryJane Ilgenfritz, her sister Marsha “VJ” Supera, her business partner and former husband Laughing Water, her Ranch family and friends from around the world.

-Join us live online on Saturday, July 4, 2020 at 10 am Mountain Time (16:00 UTC) for celebration of India’s extraordinary life.
-In honor of India Supera – dearest mother, soul sister, mentor, confidant, friend and inspiration for so many – Feathered Pipe Foundation will be hosting an online celebration of her life through a Zoom meeting of many who loved her.
+In honor of India Supera – dearest mother, soul sister, mentor, confidant, friend and inspiration for so many – Feathered Pipe Foundation hosted an online celebration of her life through the magic of Zoom, with many, many who loved her and were touched by her life mission.
+View here.

 In lieu of flowers, her family requests donations to be made to the India Supera Memorial Fund of the Feathered Pipe Foundation, a tax-exempt 501(c)(3) educational organization.
 Her dream was to continue its good works long into the future.
 Donate at: featheredpipe.com/india-supera-memorial-fund